T-Pirozzini/CURRENT-GM48-Delivery/README.md

 ## Credit:

-- Haydn - Amazing pixel artist that provided us with the character and weapon sprites
+- Haydn - Amazing pixel artist that provided us with the character and enemy sprites
 - Allison James - For the "Murder She Wrote" theme song

 #### Known Bugs: